-- 7.1.1 In order to progress through subsequent years, trainees shall have passed all the required elements of the taught modules at each stage of the programme. - 7.2 Research Components (see programme structure in Annex A) - 7.2.1 Each candidate will have at least two academic supervisors for the Research Modules that comprise the Research Project Portfolio. - 7.2.2 Progress records shall be confirmed by RAR panels at least annually and make recommendations to the Board of Examiners. - 7.2.3 Upon receipt of the progress record, the trainee transcript and any additional information that it has required, the RAR panel can recommend to the Board of Examiners that: - (a) the enrolment of the trainee shall continue or - (b) the enrolment of the trainee shall continue and the student must be reassessed in failed elements of the annual review - (c) the trainee's course of studies be terminated and the award of the MSc in Applied Psychology be considered or - (d) the trainee's course of studies be terminated and no award be made
+- 7.1.1 In order to progress students shall have passed all elements of the taught modules at each stage of the programme (notwithstanding 7.1.2). - 7.1.2 In exception, where students reach a progression point but have outstanding resit opportunities, the Board of Examiners shall permit informal progression to the next level of study pending completion of the outstanding elements.
+A Board decision on progression or withdrawal will be made at the next available Monthly Board. - 7.2 Research Components (see programme structure in Annex A) - 7.2.1 Each candidate will have at least two academic supervisors for the Research Modules that comprise the Research Project Portfolio. - 7.2.2 Progress records shall be confirmed by RAR panels at least annually and make recommendations to the Board of Examiners. - 7.2.3 Upon receipt of the progress record, the trainee transcript and any additional information that it has required, the RAR panel can recommend to the Board of Examiners that: - (a) the enrolment of the trainee shall continue or - (b) the enrolment of the trainee shall continue and the student must be reassessed in failed elements of the annual review - (c) the trainee's course of studies be terminated and the award of the MSc in Applied Psychology be considered or - (d) the trainee's course of studies be terminated and no award be made